Car Insurance for Food Delivery Drivers: DoorDash, Uber Eats & More

 DoorDash Insurance Coverage

-DoorDash provides $1 million in third-party liability coverage for bodily injury and property damage — but only during the active "Delivery Service Period" (after you've accepted an order and until it's completed or canceled).
+DoorDash provides up to $1 million in third-party liability coverage for bodily injury and property damage — but only during the active "Delivery Service Period" (after you've accepted an order and until it's completed or canceled).
 This coverage is secondary to your personal policy and only activates after your own insurance is exhausted or formally denies the claim.

-Critically, DoorDash's coverage does not include:
+Critically, DoorDash's auto coverage does not include:

-• Damage to your own vehicle
+• Damage to your own vehicle (unless you carry personal collision coverage — contingent coverage may then apply)

 • Coverage during the "waiting for orders" phase in most states